-According to Okdiario, the French cyclist Raymond Poulidor He has died at the age of 83 years in the town of Saint-Léonard-de-Noblat, the town near Limoges where he has lived all his life.
-Since last October 8 was admitted by a "state of fatigue."
+According to Okdiario, the French cyclist Raymond Poulidor He died at the age of 83 in the town of Saint-Léonard-de-Noblat, the town near Limoges where he has lived all his life.
+Since last October 8, he had been hospitalized for a "tired state".

 One of his last appearances was at the World Cup held in Yorkshire.
 He traveled to England to see his grandson, the Dutch cyclist Mathieu Van der Poel, one of the main favorites of the test, although finally the gold winner was Pedersen.